emc-mongoose/darzee/README.md

 ```
 This will create a deployment and a service.
 The deployment will contain instance of Mongoose Pravega driver, the service will connect it to the network outside of cluster via <b>remote API port 9999</b>. <br/>
-Note that in `/console/src/assets/configuration-examples/kubernetes/mongoose-pravega/mongoose-pravega-service.yml`, you should
+Note that in [kubernetes object description for Mongoose pravega driver](/console/src/assets/configuration-examples/kubernetes/mongoose-pravega/mongoose-pravega-service.yml), you should
 specify a running Pravega controller IP (<b><PRAVEGA_CONTROLLER_IP></b>), otherwise it won't work.
 ```
 args: [--run-node, --storage-namespace=mongoose-pravega-scope, --run-port=9999, --load-step-node-port=1099,